Click on the links below to view a selection of the NICE guidelines

 Apart from the genes that we inherit on the X and Y chromosomes, we normally have two copies of the each gene, one which we inherit from our father and one from our mother.

 Familial Hypercholesterolemia (FH) is caused by inheriting a gene that has a mistake in it.
 This is called a faulty or altered gene.
 We talk more about the specific genes involved in Familial Hypercholesterolemia elsewhere.
 There are three main genes, that we know of, which cause FH.
 These genes play a big role in making proteins that help remove cholesterol from the blood.

 Most people who have FH have inherited just one faulty or altered gene, either from their mother or their father.
-This type of Familial Hypercholesterolemia occurs in at least 1 in 500 people (120,000) but may be more as in other European countries.
-Recent research has suggested it might be as many as 1 in 200 to 1 in 300 in other countries such as Holland but there is currently insufficient data in the UK to confirm this.
+As many as one in 250 of the population may have this type of Familial Hypercholesterolemia, which means that over 260,000 people in the UK may be affected.
 If you have this kind of FH your doctor may refer to it as Heterozygous FH or HeFH for short.

 It is possible to inherit two faulty or altered genes, one from each of your parents.
 This happens very rarely, and only when two people who have FH meet and have a baby together.

 When a person inherits two faulty or altered genes this is usually a much more severe kind of FH.

 If the two faulty genes are identical – this is referred to as Homozygous FH or HoFH